Time to lock in.

 Squeezing all the ‘essentials’ like the bed, desk, and wardrobe into a bedroom can be a tight fit, but it’s not impossible.

 Exhibit A: this bedroom layout where the desk functions as a divider between the bed and wardrobe.
-It’s a popular layout in HDB flat bedrooms for good reason: it maximises every inch of space while creating specific zones for different functions.
+It’s a popular layout in HDB flat and condo bedrooms for good reason: it maximises every inch of space while creating specific zones for different functions.

 For those with a room to spare: